 At the same time, mainland enterprises are actively diversifying their supply chains and using Hong Kong as a supply chain management hub, reflecting the city's key role in regional supply chain transformation.
-The study concludes that Hong Kong, as a "super-connector," is a crucial gateway for mainland enterprises "going global" and for international companies entering mainland China and regional supply chains, holding a significant position in the global supply chain.
+The study concludes that Hong Kong, as a "super-connector," is a crucial gateway for mainland enterprises "going global" and for international companies entering mainland China and regional supply chains, which makes it an important player in the global supply chain.

-The HKTDC commissioned the Bay Area Council Economic Institute in the US to conduct the study, focusing on the core theme of supply chain layout, connecting Asian markets.
+The HKTDC hired the Bay Area Council Economic Institute in the US to do the study, which was mostly about supply chain layout and connecting Asian markets.
 It provides an in-depth analysis of how shifts in US trade policy are accelerating the restructuring of global supply chains, presenting a series of new challenges and opportunities.
-The findings further affirm Hong Kong's vital role as a "super-connector" in the global supply chain.
+The results further confirm that Hong Kong is an important "super-connector" in the global supply chain.

-The study highlights that despite tense China-US relations, many US firms remain deeply involved in the Chinese market, especially in GBA, because its unique and highly concentrated supplier network is hard to replace.
-Mainland companies are actively promoting supply chain diversification and utilizing Hong Kong as a supply chain management centre, underscoring Hong Kong's crucial role in regional supply chain transformation.
+The study highlights that despite tense China-US relations, many US firms remain deeply involved in the Chinese market, especially in the GBA, because its unique and highly concentrated supplier network is difficult to replace.
+Mainland companies are actively promoting supply chain diversification and utilizing Hong Kong as a supply chain management center, underscoring Hong Kong's crucial role in regional supply chain transformation.

 However, she emphasized that mainland enterprises are not complacent.
 Many are proactively strengthening and diversifying their supply chains, using Hong Kong as a supply chain management hub.
 Hong Kong's role in regional supply chain transformation is becoming increasingly important, driven by deeper regional economic integration and a new generation of supply chain networks.

-Citing previous HKTDC surveys on mainland enterprises' "going global" intentions conducted last year and the year before, she pointed out that over 90% of mainland companies plan to expand overseas within the next two years.
+She pointed out that over 90% of mainland companies plan to expand overseas within the next two years, citing previous HKTDC surveys on their "going global" intentions conducted last year and the year before.
 In 2023, about 73% and 58% of companies were interested in markets along the Belt and Road Initiative (BRI) and ASEAN markets, respectively.
 These figures rose to 95% and 74% last year.
 The proportion of mainland enterprises intending to use Hong Kong as a springboard for global expansion also increased from 62% in 2023 to 77% last year.
-This indicates that, regardless of how supply chains are reconfigured, Hong Kong is playing an increasingly vital role in assisting mainland companies in going international.
+This data indicates that, regardless of how supply chains are reconfigured, Hong Kong is playing an increasingly vital role in assisting mainland companies in going international.

-According to Fan, using the electric vehicle (EV) industry as an example from the latest study, to illustrate that Hong Kong is already acting as a hub in the regional supply chain transformation.
-As mainland automakers and their international partners prioritize expanding EV and battery production in Southeast Asia, Hong Kong, as an investment and financial centre, effectively channels funds into countries like Indonesia, Thailand, and Malaysia.
+According to Fan, using the electric vehicle (EV) industry as an example from the latest study illustrates that Hong Kong is already acting as a hub in the regional supply chain transformation.
+As mainland automakers and their international partners prioritize expanding EV and battery production in Southeast Asia, Hong Kong, as an investment and financial center, effectively channels funds into countries like Indonesia, Thailand, and Malaysia.

 As of the end of June last year, 1,390 US companies had established a presence in Hong Kong, demonstrating its international appeal.
 The study also notes that companies are actively adjusting their operational models, and Asia's role is being repositioned within this new landscape.